divvungiellatekno/course-HU-2023/slides.md

 # persist drawings in exports and build
 drawings:
   persist: false
-title: "LT for minority languages & the GiellaLT infrastructure"
+title: "The GiellaLT infrastructure & LT for minority languages"
 ---

-# LT for minority languages & <br/> the GiellaLT infrastructure
+# The GiellaLT infrastructure & <br/> LT for minority languages

-Sjur Nørstebø Moshagen
+Sjur Nørstebø Moshagen <br/>
+The Divvun Group, UiT

 ---